aehrc/pathling/site/docs/extract.md

 resource.
 The following parameters are supported:

 - `column [1..*]` - (string) A FHIRPath expression that defines a column within the result.
-The context is a single resource of the type specified in the subjectResource parameter.
-The expression must return a [materializable type](./fhirpath/data-types.html#materializable-types).
+The context is a single resource of the subject resource type.
+  The expression must return a
+  [materializable type](./fhirpath/data-types.html#materializable-types).
 - `filter [0..*]` - (string) A FHIRPath expression that can be evaluated against each resource in the data set to determine whether it is included within the